marcouderzo/CSDemoParser/Worklog.md

 ```
 When the function returns to `ParseGameEvent()`, we print additional information, depending on the event.

-**OLD: Creating a Custom Crouch Event**
+***DEPRECATED*: Creating a Custom Crouch Event**

-*The following section is deprecated.
+***PLEASE READ!** The following section is deprecated.
 After further investigation, we switched from handling the yOffset as a custom game event, to including it into Entity as a constantly-updating value.
 We are keeping the following explaination only for work-logging purposes.
 Check the Entity section for information on the current implementation.*

 As there is no `crouch_event` in the event list, we came up with a way of simulating such game event (see what we discovered in the parser in the "Understanding the Parser" section).